plone/training/mastering-plone/volto_custom_addon.rst

     yarn develop

-You see your addon cloned to `src/addons/`.
+You see your add-on cloned to `src/addons/`.

 Read more about `mrs.developer` [2]_ configuration options.